amino-os/website/content/en/author/admin/_index.md

 	<li>Amino.Store: A distributed transactional storage service</li>
 	<li>Amino.Safe: A distributed privacy and security manager</li>
 </ul>
 Amino OS is based on several years of distributed systems research done by Irene and her team at the University of Washington Systems Lab in Seattle, WA.
-Amino OS is the result of 2 years of collaboration between Huawei Cloud Lab, and UW Sys Lab.
+Amino OS is the result of 2 years of collaboration between Futurewei Cloud Lab, and UW Sys Lab.